Battle of Makryplagi: Battle and aftermath

 Philes now took his army and marched towards Messenia, where he occupied the pass of Makryplagi, situated near Gardiki Castle, at the borders of Messenia with the central Peloponnese.
 William, reinforced by the experienced Turkish contingent and now possessing a superior army, had marched to Messenia to defend the fertile province.
 The Achaean army now attacked the Byzantines, despite the fact that they held strong positions on the high ground.
-The first two attacks were beaten off, but the third attack, led by William's commander Ancelin de Toucy, broke the Byzantines, who fled in panic.
+The first two attacks were beaten off, but the third attack, with the Turk as main composition, led by William's commander Anselin de Toucy, broke the Byzantines, who fled in panic.

 The Byzantine rout was complete, and the generals Philes, Makrenos, and Alexios Kaballarios, along with many Greek nobles, were captured.
 The prisoners were brought to William at Veligosti; there a noteworthy conversation took place between the Achaean prince and Philes, which illustrates the respective positions of Latins and Byzantine Greeks: when William exclaimed that this defeat was God's punishment on Palaiologos for violating his oaths, Philes retorted that "the Morea belongs to the Empire of Romania and is the proper heritage of the Emperor.
 It is instead you who have broken your oaths to the lord."

 William then marched south towards the Byzantine stronghold of Mystras.
 He failed to take the fort, but repopulated and fortified the old city of Sparta, pillaged the surrounding province, and then withdrew to Nikli.
 Despite his successes in averting a rapid Byzantine conquest of his principality, however, William had exhausted his realm's resources: the constant fighting had devastated and depopulated the country.
 The conflict degenerated into skirmishes on both sides before being suspended entirely.
 Negotiations were undertaken, in which Michael VIII proposed to wed his son and heir, Andronikos II Palaiologos (r.
 1282–1328) to William's daughter and heiress, Isabella.
 The proposal foundered at the opposition of the Achaean barons.
 In the years after, William sought the aid and protection of the powerful Charles of Anjou, whose vassal he became by the Treaty of Viterbo.
 Faced with the threat of Charles, Byzantine attention was diverted elsewhere, and William managed to avert a repeat of the large-scale Byzantine offensive against him.
 A prolonged period of relative tranquility followed, but internal squabbles would enable the Byzantines to resume their gradual recovery of the peninsula by the early 14th century.